 *** Travel may be required for this position depending on programmatic need.

 *** This is not a laboratory research position.
 Duties are carried out in an office environment.

-- Recent college graduates (<1 year) with BA/BS in biological sciences or closely related field and demonstrated interest in genetics/genomics, molecular biology, or computational genomics/data science
+- Recent college graduates (<1 year) with a BA/BS in biological sciences or closely related field and demonstrated interest in genetics/genomics, molecular biology or computational genomics/data science.

 NOTE: Section 14 of the form asks, “In the last year, have you used, possessed, supplied, or manufactured illegal drugs?”
-The question pertains to the illegal use of drugs or controlled substances in accordance with Federal laws, even though permissible under state laws.
+The question pertains to the illegal use of drugs or controlled substances in accordance with federal laws, which may differ from state laws.

 How to Apply

 Please email your resume (including GPA) and cover letter to NHGRIERPRecruitment@mail.nih.gov.

 In your cover letter, please address the following:

 - Your exposure to and interest in genetics/genomics.

 - Reasons you are interested in this position.